Dyon95/odin-recipes/README.md

 # odin-recipes

 First HTML only project in the Odin Project.
-Displaying some understanding in baisc HTML.
+Displaying some understanding in basic HTML.